atingupta2006/oci-sre-dec-25/docs/Day-2/02-OCI-Monitoring-Basics/hands-on.md

 | VnicBytesTx          | Outgoing bytes on the VNIC                  |
 | CpuUtilizationPerCpu | CPU usage measured per core                 |

-### ✔ Why these metrics matter for the Class Enrollment App:
+### ✔ Why these metrics matter for the BharatMart App:

-* **CPU** → sudden spikes may indicate overloaded API requests.
+* **CPU** → sudden spikes may indicate overloaded API requests during peak shopping hours.
-* **Memory** → memory pressure may cause app slowdowns.
+* **Memory** → memory pressure may cause app slowdowns, impacting order placement latency.
-* **Network** → traffic spikes align with student enrollment bursts.
+* **Network** → traffic spikes align with peak shopping periods and order placement bursts.
-* **Disk I/O** → high values may signal database or logging bottlenecks.
+* **Disk I/O** → high values may signal database or logging bottlenecks affecting BharatMart performance.

 Students should recognize that these default metrics form the baseline for diagnosing reliability issues.
+Additionally, BharatMart exposes application-level metrics at the `/metrics` endpoint which complement these infrastructure metrics.